Zealotch/Aether-Sleep/README.md

 - ⏰ **Auto-Wake (BIOS)**: Set a specific time for your computer to wake up automatically.
 - 💾 **Smart Memory**: Remembers your last used settings, actions, and custom times.
 - 🕹️ **Quick Hide**: Press `ESC` to quickly minimize the app to the System Tray.
-- 🔔 **Discord Integration**: Sends a Discord webhook notification right before your PC goes to sleep.

 ## 🚀 Installation